jhulten/circuits/docs/source/faq.rst

 ...
-What platforms does circuits support? circuits currently supports Linux, FreeBSD, OSX and Windows and is currently continually tested against Linux and Windows against Python versions 2.7, 3.4, 3.5 and 3.6
+What platforms does circuits support? circuits currently supports Linux, FreeBSD, OSX and Windows and is currently continually tested against Linux and OSX against Python versions 3.4, 3.5 and 3.6

 ...
 Can circuits be used for concurrent or distributed programming?
    Yes.
 We also have plans to build more distributed components into circuits